Popular Ways and Assets to Give

 A planned gift to Berkeley could be the smartest investment you ever make.
-These gifts offer creative and flexible strategies for you to pursue your charitable and financial goals while supporting the campus work most important to you.
+The Office of Gift Planning offers creative and flexible strategies for you to pursue your charitable and financial goals while supporting the campus work most important to you.
 Making a planned gift gives you the satisfaction of supporting Berkeley in building a better California — and a better world — for generations to come.

 Maximize your charitable deduction with a gift Berkeley can use right now.